 - d.
 Manufacturer's specifications for proposed outdoor lighting fixtures (including candlepower distribution) must be included in the submitted plans and maximum illumination areas must be delineated on the site plan.
 Light sources (light bulbs or tubes) shall be shielded to reflect down onto the ground and not out onto neighboring properties.
-(AMENDED 4/16/91) - (10) O/A OFFICE/ASSEMBLY.
+(AMENDED 04/16/91) - (10) O/A OFFICE/ASSEMBLY.
 This district is intended to provide for office, administrative, professional, research, and specialized manufacturing (such as light assembly and processing) activities in close proximity to an arterial street.
 This district is intended to provide employment near residential areas; therefore, the required development standards are intended to be compatible to adjacent residential uses and provide a park-like setting for employment.
 It is strongly encouraged that development in the Office/Assembly zoning district be designed so that employees may easily utilize alternative forms of transportation (such riding buses, cycling or walking) to commute to their place of employment.
-Any development within the Office/Assembly (O/A) district shall comply with the following requirements: (AMENDED 5/25/99; 5/28/02) - a.
-No area less than five contiguous acres may be zoned as an Office/Assembly district; - b.
-The performance standards (Article XI, Part I) applicable to 4.000 classification uses in business zones shall govern uses in an Office/Assembly zone: - c.
+Any development within the Office/Assembly (O/A) district shall comply with the following requirements: (AMENDED 05/25/99; 5/28/02) - a.
+No area less than five contiguous acres may be zoned as an Office/Assembly district: - b.
+The performance standards (Article XI, Part I) applicable to 4.000 classification uses in business zones shall govern uses in an Office/Assembly zone; - c.
 As shown in Section 15-308, Table of Screening Requirements, screening will be required between non-residential uses in the Office/Assembly district and adjacent residential properties; - d.
 Manufacturer's specifications for proposed outdoor lighting fixtures (including candlepower distribution) must be included in the submitted plans and maximum illumination areas must be delineated on the site plan.
 Light sources (light bulbs or tubes) shall be shielded to reflect down onto the ground and not out onto neighboring properties.
-(AMENDED 4/16/91) - e.
+(AMENDED 04/16/91) - e.
 Not more than 25 percent of the total building gross floor constructed within the proposed district may be used for uses permissible within this district that fall within the 2.000 classification. - (11) O/A CU OFFICE/ASSEMBLY CONDITIONAL USE.
-(REPEALED 6/22/21)
+(REPEALED) This district is identical to the O/A district and shall be subject to all regulations applicable to the O/A district (including but not limited to the performance standards set forth in Part 1 of Article XI) except as follows: (AMENDED 05/25/99; 5/28/02)